5 Data Center Lighting Considerations

 Since data centers are utilized differently throughout the day, adaptive lighting can adjust to these needs while conserving energy.
 A three-level lighting protocol is recommended:

-Best Data Center Lighting Options
+Why LED Is the Best Data Center Lighting Choice

 The ideal lighting for data centers is bright, adaptable, energy-efficient and dependable.
 LED lighting provides all these features for maximum function and value.
 LED bulbs use minimal energy to illuminate the space to your desired brightness.

-Optimize Your Data Center With DataSpan
+Optimize Your Data Center Lighting System With DataSpan

 Linked Sources: